Stretching and exercise programs — can they help with your pain?

 Why should you stretch and exercise?

-Your spine is an amazing feat of biological architecture, composed of a complex array of bones, muscles, ligaments and tendons.
-Responsible for a wide range of movements and supporting the majority of your body’s weight, your spine is crucial to your overall health and well-being, which is why keeping it in good working order is important.
-And, as your physician can tell you, stretching properly and getting regular exercise are effective, simple ways to keep your spine healthy and flexible.
+Your spine is made of a complex arrangement of bones, muscles, ligaments and tendons.
+Responsible for a wide range of movements and supporting the majority of your body’s weight, this part of the body is crucial to your overall health and well-being, which is why keeping it in good working order is important.
+And, as your doctor can tell you, stretching properly and getting regular exercise are effective, simple ways to keep your spine healthy and flexible.
 Stretching by itself can provide the following important benefits:

 How to get started

-Whether your neck or back pain is a result of a herniated disc, bone spurs, spinal stenosis or some other degenerative spine condition, stretching for back pain, in addition to an exercise program, can be extremely beneficial.
-However, before beginning any sort of exercise or stretching routines, consult your physician.
+Whether your neck or back pain is a result of a herniated disc, bone spurs, spinal stenosis or another degenerative spine condition, stretching for back pain, in addition to an exercise program, can be extremely beneficial.
+However, before beginning any sort of exercise or stretching routines, consult your doctor.
 He or she may provide you with a personalized stretching and exercise plan.
 Consulting a physician or trained professional will ensure that you perform proper stretches and exercises for your conditions and use good form.